Reasons to invest in Baltic forests

 HD Forest operates in Estonia, Latvia and Lithuania.
 All three countries are members of NATO and EU, and the currency is in Euro, which provides the same benefits as for the rest of Europe.
-The Baltics are thus ideal for safe, sustainable and profitable forest investments.
+The Baltics are thus ideal for safe and profitable forest investments.

 High historical return rates